-Did you know that vigorous exercise encourages the shortening and tightening of your muscles?
-Stretching exercises encourage lengthening of your muscles and their associated tendons to normal your muscle length tension ratio.
+Did you know that vigorous exercise shortens your muscles?
+Stretching exercises encourage the lengthening of your muscles and their associated tendons to assist in normalising your muscle length and tension ratio.

-Muscles shorten with use during exercise, general postural habits and are more likely with ageing and disuse.
-If you only use a small range of your muscle length range, your muscle will adapt over time and shorten to that length under premise of “use it or lose it” that your body naturally attunes itself.
+Muscles shorten during exercise, from general postural habits and ageing and disuse.
+If you only use a small amount of your muscle length range, your muscle will adapt over time and shorten to that length, under the “use it or lose it” premise, that your body naturally attunes itself to.

 By lengthening your muscles via stretching, you promote flexibility and your ability to have a full range of motion about your joints.

-Studies comparing a warm-up that includes static stretching with a warm-up that does not include static stretching have shown that, although pre-exercise static stretching does improve flexibility, it does not appear to prevent injury during exercise.
-Therefore, the type of pre-exercise stretching technique needs to be an active style of stretch to prepare you for high load muscle activity during your sport rather than solely for tissue elongation.
+Studies comparing a warm-up that includes static stretching, with a warm-up that does not include static stretching, have shown that although pre-exercise static stretching does improve flexibility, it does not appear to prevent injury during exercise.
+Therefore, the type of pre-exercise stretching technique used, needs to be an active style of stretch, to prepare you for the high load of muscle activity, during your sport, rather than solely for tissue elongation.